box/developer.box.com/guides/box-ai/get-agent-default-config.md

 <Message type="notice">

-Box AI API is a beta feature which means the available capabilities may change.
+Box AI Platform API is a beta feature which means the available capabilities may change.
-Box AI API is available to all Enterprise Plus customers.
+Box AI Platform API is available to all Enterprise Plus customers.

 </Message>